-The digital collection services of the Williams College Archives and Special Collections (Archives) seeks to collect, manage, preserve and disseminate digital objects that support the educational mission of the College, are in need of preservation, are part of the history of the College, and are rare and unique.
+The digital collection services of the Williams College Special Collections seeks to collect, manage, preserve and disseminate digital objects that support the educational mission of the College, are in need of preservation, are part of the history of the College, and are rare and unique.

-The development of digital collections is in keeping with the Archives’ intention to describe, arrange, digitize, and disseminate our collections and to provide “the retention, preservation, and research use of its collections.”
-Digital collection development involves the Archives and others as appropriate.
+The development of digital collections is in keeping with Special Collections’ intention to describe, arrange, digitize, and disseminate our collections and to provide “the retention, preservation, and research use of its collections.”
+Digital collection development involves Special Collections and others as appropriate.

 Digital Collections are composed of digital objects, whether born-digital or digitized, regardless of item type.
 Text, audio, still and moving images, datasets, etc. are all included.
 Collecting activities focus on content that can be made accessible to a wide audience.
 In some cases we may need to restrict access to the College’s records in order to adhere to copyright laws or restriction periods.

-The focus of the Williams College Archives Digital Collections is unique or rare content from collections owned by the Archives or the College at large.
+The focus of the Williams College’s Digital Collections is unique or rare content from collections owned by Special Collections or the College at large.
 Unique and rare content may be created through digitization of selected analog materials or through the transfer of born-digital content.
-Williams College Archives Digital Collections may also include other types of open access scholarly materials (for example, data sets, creative works, publications, etc.) as the need arises.
+Williams College Digital Collections may also include other types of open access scholarly materials (for example, data sets, data visualizations, creative works, working papers, preprints, publications, etc.) as the need arises.

 Items and collections encouraged:

 - Be produced, submitted or sponsored by Williams College faculty, staff, or students.